pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 anchorid: wordpress-ic
 ---

-[Integrated Composer](/guides/integrated-composer) is a Pantheon platform feature that extends Composer functionality to WordPress core files, and treats them as a managed dependency.
+[Integrated Composer](/guides/integrated-composer) is a Pantheon platform feature.
+Integrated Composer extends Composer functionality to WordPress core files and treats them as a managed dependency.
 Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.

-## Create a New WordPress Site with Integrated Composer on Pantheon
+## WordPress with Integrated Composer on Pantheon

-The instructions in this section require forking Pantheon's [Composer-enabled WordPress Upstream](https://github.com/pantheon-upstreams/wordpress-project) repository.
+Pantheon maintains a [Composer-enabled WordPress Upstream](https://github.com/pantheon-upstreams/wordpress-project) repository.
 This is the recommended starting point for forking new upstreams that work with Pantheon's Integrated Composer build process.

 This repository is still under active development, and you should not create permanent/production sites from it.
 There is no guarantee of backwards compatibility.

 Pantheon upstreams influence the Composer packages that are included in downstream sites by including two `composer.json` files in this repository:

-- The root `/composer.json` is owned by the downstream site.
+- The root `/composer.json` file is owned by the downstream site.
 Upstream maintainers should avoid editing this file.
 This allows the downstream site maintainer to adjust the `/composer.json` file without creating potential conflicts when merging upstream updates.

 - The `upstream-config/composer.json` file is owned by the upstream maintainer.
 It is included by the root `composer.json` file, and allows upstreams to add or remove packages from downstream sites.
 Changes are automatically incorporated into the downstream site whenever upstream updates are applied.

+## Create Your WordPress Integrated Composer Site

-Follow the steps below to create a new WordPress site using Integrated Composer and Upstream.
+Follow the steps in this section to create a new WordPress site using Integrated Composer and Upstream.

 1. Fork the [Pantheon-maintained repository](https://github.com/pantheon-upstreams/wordpress-project).

 1. [Connect your repository](/create-custom-upstream#connect-repository-to-pantheon) to Pantheon.

-1. Edit the vendor name used in the `upstream-config` directory.
+1. Edit the **vendor** name used in the `upstream-config` directory.

     - Pantheon ships the `upstream-config/composer.json` file with the line `name: pantheon-upstreams/upstream-config`.
 You should change `pantheon-upstreams` to your own project's name.